DanielLarsenNZ/azure-spring-apps-multi-region/README.md

 # Azure Spring Apps multi region reference architecture

 This sample contains a Terraform template that deploys a working sample of the Azure architecture center reference architecture: [Multi region Azure Spring Apps reference architecture (coming up)](coming up).
-The reference architecture and sample show how to run an Azure Spring Apps workload in a multi region configuration.
+The reference architecture and sample show how to run an Azure Spring Apps workload in a multi-region configuration.
 This allows for higher availability of the workload as well as global presence for the workload.

 ![Multi region Spring Apps architecture diagram](./images/multi-region-spring-apps-reference-architecture.png)